isomerpages/isomerpages-govtech/media/technews/_posts/2016-03-14-new-tech-on-the-cutting-edge.md

 ---
-layout: post
-title:  "New Tech on the cutting edge"
+title: 'New Tech on the cutting edge'
-permalink: "/media/technews/new-tech-on-the-cutting-edge"
+permalink: /media/technews/new-tech-on-the-cutting-edge
 category: technews
-image: "/images/technews/new-tech-on-the-cutting-edge-part-1.png"
+image: /images/technews/new-tech-on-the-cutting-edge-part-1.png

 ---

 ![new Tech on the cutting edge](/images/technews/new-tech-on-the-cutting-edge-part-1.png)